-The 9th Schedule also includes a second list (known as Part II), which contains a smaller list of public benefit activities (the list mirrors the first five sections of Part I; refer to Annexure 1).
-If an organisation undertakes activities in this list, this will allow it to be granted s18A status and which will then allow donations made to the PBO by third parties to be tax deductible.
-Again, various commentators have suggested that the structure of the list and the activities it excludes be re-examined, with one suggestion being that both lists simply be consolidated to improve administrative efficiency and understanding and allow more activities to qualify for s18A donations.
+The 9th Schedule also includes a second list (known as Part II), which contains a smaller list of public benefit activities (which are similar to the first sections of Part I; refer to Annexure 1).
+If an organisation undertakes activities in this list, this will allow it to be granted Section 18A status and which will then allow donations made to the PBO by third parties to be tax deductible.
+Again, various commentators have suggested that the structure of the list and the activities it excludes be re-examined, with one suggestion being that both lists simply be consolidated to improve administrative efficiency and understanding and allow more activities to qualify for \$18A donations.